 Why Is My Cat Sneezing?

 Like humans, cats need to clear their nasal passages of irritants like dust or stray hair.
-So the occasional sneeze is to be expected.
-But cats that sneeze in fits—where one sneeze is followed by several more—or sneeze frequently over the course of several days may need to have the cause examined.
+Irritating smells, like cleaning products, can also cause sneezing.
+As such, the occasional sneeze is to be expected.

-Sneezing paired with green mucous around the nose or eyes signals the presence of a virus or bacteria.
-Again, consult with your veterinarian, who can prescribe an antibiotic if needed.
+Sneezing paired with green mucous around the nose or eyes may signal the presence of a more significant infection that may contain bacteria.
+Again, consult your veterinarian as soon as possible.
+They may prescribe an antibiotic, if appropriate.

 If the sneeze is accompanied by smelly breath and/or any facial swelling, there may be an underlying dental problem, such as an infection.

 “Dental care is essential to your pet’s health and it is important to have a dental evaluation at least once a year by your veterinarian or any time you suspect an issue,” says Dr. Cross.